18F/18f.gsa.gov/_posts/2018-05-24-what-agencies-have-to-say-about-working-in-the-open.md

 monthly update with the CIO to review how the open source project was progressing.

-**Department of the Interior’s Office of Natural Resources Revenue**: Our Leadership was supportive of open source code because it aligned with the EITI Principles and with the last administration’s pledge of a more transparent, participatory, and collaborative government.
+**Department of the Interior’s Office of Natural Resources Revenue**: Our leadership was supportive of open source code because it aligned with the EITI Principles and with the administration’s pledge of a more transparent, participatory, and collaborative government.
 It promotes increased transparency, greater accountability, and good governance; and builds trust.